QwilApp/scryo/README.md

   "func":  "it" | "it.only" | "it.skip" |  "describe" | "describe.only" | "describe.skip",
-  "start": Number, // char offset in file where definition started "end": Number,   // char offset in file where definition ended "startFunc": Number, // char offset in file where definition of test implementation function started "skip"?: Boolean, // If .skip
+  "start": Number, // char offset in file where definition started "end": Number,   // char offset in file where definition ended "skip"?: Boolean, // If .skip
   "only"?: Boolean, // If .only
 }